JAAulde/php-ipv4/README.md

 ```

 ## Change log
-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for information about what has changed recently.

 ## Testing
 ``` bash